New To Horses

 Looking For Horseback Riding Lessons?

-Time To Ride Program Facilities work with local schools, youth organizations and homeschool groups to offer a set of beginner group lessons for kids new to horses.
-Use our TTR Program Facility Map or check with your child’s school or youth organizations such as Boy and Girl Scouts, YMCA and faith-based groups to see if there’s a Time To Ride Program Facility in your area.
+Time To Ride facilities work with local schools, youth organizations and homeschool groups to offer a set of beginner group lessons for kids new to horses.
+Use our TTR Lesson Facility Map or check with your child’s school or youth organizations such as Boy and Girl Scouts, YMCA and faith-based groups to see if there’s a Time To Ride lesson barn in your area.

-If you can’t locate a TTR Program Facility in your area and still want to check out riding lessons for your child, please visit the Certified Horsemanship Association (CHA) [https://www.cha-ahse.org/] or United States Pony Clubs (USPC) [ponyclub.org] to find an instructor or riding center.
+If you can’t locate a Time To Ride barn in your area and still want to check out riding lessons for your child, please visit the Certified Horsemanship Association (CHA) [https://www.cha-ahse.org/] or United States Pony Clubs (USPC) [ponyclub.org] to find an instructor or riding center.
 To get you started, here are 13 questions to ask when looking for a riding instructor, courtesy of CHA.